p4rkerw/qpcr_design/hg38/hg38_DCLK1_SCT and LCT.md

 ```

 3. We will now create qPCR primers using PrimerBlast that are specific for short c-terminus containing isoforms (both DCLK1-L and DCLK1-S) using the following mRNA sequence where the
 ** sequence is the portion that is unique to the short c-terminus isoforms.
 It should identify transcript variants 1 and 2 as highly similar to the PCR template.
+Note that the lower case "g" is not conserved in mice.

 ```
-ATAGCA**CTGGACCACGGGTTTACCATCAAGAGATCAGGGTCTTTGGACTACTACCAGCAACCAGGAATGTATTGGATAAGACCACCGCTCTTGATAAG**GAGAGGCAGGTTTTCCGACGAA
+ATAGCA**CTGGACCACGGGTTTACCATCAAGAGATCAGGGTCTTTGGACTACTACCAgCAACCAGGAATGTATTGGATAAGACCACCGCTCTTGATAAG**GAGAGGCAGGTTTTCCGACGAA

 ```